upthewaterspout/jpf-gradle/README.md

 }

 jpf {
+    //The version of jpf to download
     downloadUrl='https://babelfish.arc.nasa.gov/trac/jpf/raw-attachment/wiki/projects/jpf-core/jpf-core-r32.zip'

+    //The directory to install jpf into
     installDir=".jpf"

+    //Additional properties to add to jpf.properties
+    properties=['cg.enumerate_random': 'true', 'race.exclude': 'java.*']

 }
 ```

 ## TODO

 - Mirror jpf-core somewhere
-- Allow the user to configure the source set to target
-- Allow configuration of other jpf properties
 - Allow downloading other jpf components
 - Figure out how to configure the classpath to use IDE classes directories, if possible.